 If you’ve just taken out a loan, or are in the process of borrowing money or signing up for a credit card, lender may offer credit insurance.
 The policies promise to pay loan if insured die, go on disability or lose job.

-Credit insurance is an insurance policy that is directly connected to a loan, credit card, retail purchase that is financed, or other debt.
-This insurance policy pays all or a portion (i.e. monthly payment) of the outstanding debt if an event that is named in the policy occurs (i.e. death, disability or involuntary unemployment of the insured).
-The insurance company usually pays the money directly to the creditor or lender.
+Credit insurance policy is directly connected to a loan, credit card, retail purchase that is financed, or other debt.
+This insurance policy provides all or a portion (i.e. monthly payment) of the overdue debt if an event that is named in the policy occurs (i.e. death, disability or involuntary unemployment of the insured).
+The insurance company usually pays the loan amount directly to the creditor or lender.

 Types of Credit Insurance